rust-lang/rust/src/doc/style-guide/src/principles.md

 * application
     - ease of manual application
-    - ease of implementation (in Rustfmt, and in other tools/editors/code generators)
+    - ease of implementation (in `rustfmt`, and in other tools/editors/code generators)
     - internal consistency
     - simplicity of formatting rules